eigmax/Ziren/docs/src/dev/overview.md

-zkMIPS verifies the correctness of the execution of an MIPS program by generating a zero-knowledge proof that reflects the CPU states throughout the program’s runtime.
 In essence, the “computation problem” in zkMIPS is the given program, and its “solution” is the **execution trace** produced when running that program.
 This trace details every step of the program execution, with each row corresponding to a single step (or a cycle) and each column representing a fixed CPU variable or register state.

-Verifying a program essentially involves checking that every step in the trace aligns with the corresponding instruction and the expected logic of the MIPS program.
+Proving a program essentially involves checking that every step in the trace aligns with the corresponding instruction and the expected logic of the MIPS program, convert the traces to polynomials and commit the polynomials by proof system.

 Below is the workflow of zkMIPS.